TechGrounds-Cloud8/cloud8-abdeslamazhir/Week 6 Cloud Fundamentals/19 Azure Active Directory.md

 Microsoft Online business services, such as Microsoft 365 or Microsoft Azure, require Azure AD for sign-in activities and to help with identity protection.
 If you subscribe to any Microsoft Online business service, you automatically get Azure AD with access to all the free features.

-You can also add paid capabilities by upgrading to Azure Active Directory Premium P1 or Premium P2 licenses
+You can also add paid capabilities by upgrading to Azure Active Directory Premium P1 or Premium P2 licenses.